CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Keep the rammer in proper running condition.

-Fix damage to the rammer immediately and always replace broken pa Dispose of hazardous waste properly.
+Fix damage to the rammer immediately and always replace broken parts.
+Dispose of hazardous waste properly.
 Examples of potentially hazardous waste are used motor oil, fuel and fuel filters.

-DO NOT use wooden or plastic containers to dispose of hazardous v
+DO NOT use wooden or plastic containers to dispose of hazardous waste.

 2.6 EMERGENCIES

-In emergencies always know the location of the nearest phone or keep phone on the job site.
+In emergencies, always know the location of the nearest phone or keep a phone on the job site.

-Also know the phone numbers of the nearest ambulance, doctor and department.
+Also know the phone numbers of the nearest ambulance, doctor, and fire department.
 This

 information will be invaluable in the case of an emergency.